Appetite for Knowledge

 Can Jam or Jelly Be Made with Honey?

-“Sugar serves as a preserving agent, contributes flavor, and aids in gelling.
+The correct proportions of fruit, pectin, acid, and sugar are essential for gelling.
+According to the National Center for Home Food Preservation, sugar is a preserving agent that contributes flavor and aids in gelling.
 Cane and beet sugar are the usual sources of sugar for jelly or jam.
 Corn syrup and honey may be used to replace part of the sugar in recipes, but too much will mask the fruit flavor and alter the gel structure.
 Use tested recipes for replacing sugar with honey and corn syrup.
 Do not try to reduce the amount of sugar in traditional recipes.
 Too little sugar prevents gelling and may allow yeasts and molds to grow.”

 Additional Information

 It says: “Boiling-Water Method.
-The processing times given in this book for high-acid foods are based on canning at or below 1,000 feet above sea level using the boiling water method.
+The processing times given in this book for high-acid foods are based on canning at 1,000 feet above sea level and lower using the boiling-water method.
 When processing at altitudes higher than 1,000 feet above sea level, adjust the processing time according to this boiling-water canner chart.”
-The chart shows that for those of us who live at 3,001 to 6,000 feet in altitude, we should increase the processing time by 10 minutes.
-If you are at 6,001 to 8,000 feet, you should increase the processing time by 15 minutes.
-For those water bath canning at 8,001 to 10,000 feet to increase the time by 20 minutes.
+The chart shows that those of us who live at 1,001 to 3,000 feet in altitude should increase the processing time by 5 minutes.
+If 3,001 to 6,000 feet in altitude, increase the processing time by 10 minutes.
+If you are at 6,001 to 8,000 feet, increase the processing time by 15 minutes.
+For those boiling-water canning at 8,001 to 10,000 feet, increase the processing time by 20 minutes.

 To me, it is fun to problem-solve what happened in your preservation and to understand the why so you don’t repeat the ‘oops.’
-Please call your Nutrition and Food Safety Extension Educator so that together we can work out the answer to your question.
+Please call your Community Vitality and Health Extension Educator so we can find the answer to your question together.

-Written by Vicki Hayman, MS, University of Wyoming Extension Nutrition and Food Safety Educator
+Written by Vicki Hayman, MS, University of Wyoming Extension Community Vitality and Health Extension Educator

 Sources: